 Tuition fees for a second degree: €650

-The focus during phase one, the bachelor’s degree in Business Law, is placed upon civil law, business law and economic law.
-Modules in law represent approximately 60 percent of the integrated program and also cover material that is mandatory for the state examination.
-Modules in Business Administration and Economics account for a further 30 percent of the program, with focus placed on business administration.
+In phase one, the bachelor’s degree in Business Law, the focus is on civil law, business law and economic law.
+Modules in law make up approximately 60 percent of the integrated program and also cover material that is mandatory for the state examination.
+Modules in Business Administration and Economics account for a further 30 percent of the program, with a focus placed on business administration.
 For this part of the program, you can choose between specializing in tax and accounting, or human resources.
 Finally, students take modules to develop soft skills, such as presentation techniques and negotiation management.

-Phase two, the state examination, is completed during four additional semesters of study.
+Phase two, the state examination, is completed after four additional semesters of study.
 During this phase, students learn about public law and criminal law – this content is mandatory for the state examination.
-Upon completion of phase one, the bachelor’s degree in Business Law, students are automatically admitted to phase two, the state examination, without having to take part in an admissions process.
+Upon completion of phase one, the bachelor’s degree in Business Law, students are automatically admitted to phase two, four additional semesters of study leading to the state examination, without having to take part in an admissions process.

 Studying the integrated program in Law at the University of Mannheim trains you to a high standard in law, and qualifies you in Business Administration and Economics.

 Research and teaching activity at the Department of Law is clearly oriented towards business and economic law.
 The Department has, once again, been ranked highly in the latest CHE university ranking.
-It was well ranked especially in regards to teaching, and received top scores in eleven of the 19 categories, including “overall study situation”, “teacher support” and “career orientation”.
+It was well ranked especially with regard to teaching, and received top scores in eleven of the 19 categories, including “overall study situation”, “teacher support”, and “career orientation”.
 The Business School and the Department of Economics, where you complete the modules in Business Administration and Economics, are leading institutions in Germany (take a look at the rankings).

 By completing the first phase of the program, you earn a professional qualification after finishing the sixth semester.

-With a bachelor’s degree in Business Law from the University of Mannheim, which also qualifies you in Business Administration and Economics, you can work in a range of areas within an organization.
+With a bachelor’s degree in Business Law from the University of Mannheim, which also qualifies you in Business Administration and Economics, you have a dual qualification and can work in a range of areas within an organization.
 Our graduates work, for example, in legal and human resources departments, and in tax consultancy, controlling, auditing, purchasing, and sales teams.

 The first state examination in Law, which you can take after you have completed four additional semesters of study, is the first step towards becoming a lawyer in Germany.
 You can then begin your Referendariat and go on to take your second state examination.
 Passing the second state examination enables you to become a judge or lawyer in Germany.
 Administrative departments in authorities and ministries, and many legal departments in organizations, require their legal staff to have passed both state examinations.